brody715/serverless-docs/docs/design/faasit-full.md

 The language design and development of the toolchain is **working in progress**.

--[]: Design the basis of the language
+- [x] Design the basis of the language

 The language features

--[]: Define basic types and models
+- [x] Define basic types and models

--[]: Define functions, cloud service
+- [x] Define functions, cloud service

 ## Overview